Balearic Islands

-Its four largest islands are Mallorca, Menorca, Ibiza, and Formentera.
+The archipelago islands are further grouped in western Pityuses (the largest being Ibiza and Formentera), and eastern Gymnesians (the largest being Mallorca and Menorca).
 Many of its minor islands and islets are close to the larger islands, including Cabrera, Dragonera, and S'Espalmador.
+It is the second largest and most populated archipelago in Spain, after the Canary Islands.

 The islands have a Mediterranean climate, and the four major islands are all popular tourist destinations.
 Ibiza, in particular, is known as an international party destination, attracting many of the world's most popular DJs to its nightclubs.
 The islands' culture and cuisine are similar to those of the rest of Spain but have their own distinctive features.